Jade-P/MLGroupProject/README.md

 <img width="694" alt="Screen Shot 2022-12-05 at 5 49 32 PM" src="https://user-images.githubusercontent.com/60015396/205788761-21b4ea14-52cc-4a7a-b1f8-da3982b72942.png">

 Under the same model, we obtain a testing accuracy of 0.66 and a testing loss of 1.21.
-A testing accuracy of 66% is deemed acceptable (source), but further refinements to our dataset and/or model building parameters could be made, as suggested later in the report (source).
+A testing accuracy of 66% is deemed acceptable, but further refinements to our dataset and/or model building parameters could be made, as suggested later in the report.

 A plot of the training vs testing accuracy ("val_accuracy" for validation accuracy) is shown below:
 <img width="429" alt="new_acc" src="https://user-images.githubusercontent.com/60015396/205798291-c2bda2f0-3888-48ff-bd6a-e731d495074a.png">

 This plot indicates strong overfitting.
 The following graphic from https://deepdatascience.wordpress.com/2016/11/17/how-to-detect-model-overfiting-by-training-accuracy/ makes that clear: